ashwanthkumar/gocd-janitor/README.md

 [![Build Status](https://snap-ci.com/ashwanthkumar/gocd-cleanup-artifacts/branch/master/build_image)](https://snap-ci.com/ashwanthkumar/gocd-cleanup-artifacts/branch/master)

-# gocd-cleanup-artifacts
+# gocd-janitor
 Tiny program that helps you with cleaning up artifacts on GoCD servers.
-There was a [discussion](https://groups.google.com/forum/#!topic/go-cd/HfOY_74OKhI/discussion) on GoCD mailing list and my own not-so-good experience managing artifacts on GoCD led me into this.
+There was a [discussion](https://groups.google.com/forum/#!topic/go-cd/HfOY_74OKhI/discussion) on GoCD mailing list and my own not-so-good experience managing artifacts on GoCD led me to this.

 ## How does Janitor work?
-- Have a whitelist of pipelines which can't fail because of Artifacts missing error
-- Specify how many versions of the pipeline and all it's upstream dependencies you want to keep
+- We try to keep a default set of runs for each pipeline and all it's upstream dependencies.
-- We keep the union of above list and the latest 2 versions of all the pipelines and delete the rest
+- You can also override the value of runs to keep per pipeline in the configuration

 ## Usage
 ```